ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/Live-Hack-CVE/CVE-2023-0114](https://github.com/Live-Hack-CVE/CVE-2023-0114) :  ![starts](https://img.shields.io/github/stars/Live-Hack-CVE/CVE-2023-0114.svg) ![forks](https://img.shields.io/github/forks/Live-Hack-CVE/CVE-2023-0114.svg)

 ## CVE-2023-0113
- A vulnerability was found in Netis Netcore Router.
+ A vulnerability was found in Netis Netcore Router up to 2.2.6.
 It has been declared as problematic.
 Affected by this vulnerability is an unknown functionality of the file param.file.tgz of the component Backup Handler.
 The manipulation leads to information disclosure.
 The attack can be launched remotely.
 The associated identifier of this vulnerability is VDB-217591.